FENECON Home 20 & 30 assembly and operating instructions

 -

-Earthing and short-circuiting
+Earthing and short-circuiting.

 -

-Cover or cordon off neighboring live parts
+Cover or shield neighboring live parts.

 Non-compliance with safety rules is considered a reasonably foreseeable misuse.